Romy London

 The Starbucks Pumpkin Cream Cold Foam is made with cream, milk, sugar, condensed milk, pumpkin puree, fruit or vegetable juice for color, annatto, preservative, salt, natural flavors and vanilla syrup.

 For this version of Pumpkin Cold Foam, I used only vegan ingredients and left out any food coloring or preservatives.
-Instead of using both sugar and syrup to sweeten the foam, I've chosen to use sweetened condensed milk.
+And instead of using both sugar and syrup to sweeten the foam, I've chosen to use sweetened condensed milk.

 Here's everything you need for this recipe: